 *Pet vaccination concerns

 Similar to human vaccinations, pet vaccinations do carry a risk of side-effects.
-While negative side-effects do exist, it is important to note that your pet is statistically more likely to develop a life-threatening illness when not vaccinated, than to suffer adverse results from a vaccination.
+While negative side-effects do exist, it is important to note that your pet is statistically much more likely to develop a life-threatening illness when not vaccinated, than to suffer severe adverse results from a vaccination.

 After being vaccinated, the injection site can be swollen or sore.
-Some pets also have a reduced appetite, fever, and experience lethargy.
+Some pets also have a reduced appetite, fever, muscle soreness, and experience lethargy.
 These side-effects should diminish over the next 24 to 48 hours.
 If you notice your pet’s side-effects are not subsiding, please contact our office.

 *Regulations regarding rabies vaccinations